codedex-io/projects/.github/CONTRIBUTING.md

 ## Why Contribute?

-First of all, why should you contribute to Codédex?
+Why should you contribute to Codédex?
 Contributing will get you:

 - Valuable article writing and real world coding experience
 - Mentorship from the Codédex team to support your project tutorial